 Themed Paths for Learning

 Design a path around a theme like animals or the alphabet.
 It’s fun to see kids light up as they learn while playing.
+You can easily bring these paths to life with some creative playground paint ideas.

 Seasonal Sensory Paths